Welch Hall Renovation—phase 1: 1978 wing

-The renovation to Welch Hall has transformed this critical facility, located at the heart of the UT Austin Campus, into an inviting, efficient and high-performing building for science and education.
+The renovation to Welch Hall has transformed this critical facility, located at the heart of the UT Austin Campus, into an inviting, efficient and high-performing building for science, research and education.
 The renovation breathed new life into a large, aging complex of buildings, and today is again a flagship hub for learning and research for the College of Natural Sciences.
 Through this renovation, Welch Hall has re-energized the core campus area by redefining its relationship and engaging its surroundings on all four directions.

 The University of Texas at Austin